-Legio XIV Gemina: one of the Roman legions.
+Legio XIIII Gemina: one of the Roman legions.
 Its name means "the twin legion".

 During the civil war against Caesar's fellow-triumvir and rival Pompey the Great, the legion fought in Hispania in the battle of Ilerda (49).
 In the spring of 48, it crossed from Italy to Dyrrhachium (Dürres in modern Albania).
 It was almost certainly present in the battle of Pharsalus, where Caesar decisively beat Pompey.
 In late 48, the soldiers were sent back to Italy to be pensioned off, but in 46, they participated in Caesar's African campaign.